-(a) Debtor's Notice of Conversion to Chapter 7.
+- (a) Debtor's Notice of Conversion to Chapter 7.
 A debtor may request an order converting a chapter 13 case, not previously converted from another chapter, to one under chapter 7 by filing and serving on the trustee and United States Trustee a notice substantially conforming to the local form (Debtor's Notice of Conversion of Case to Chapter 7).
-Unless the court directs otherwise, a hearing is not required.

-(b) Debtor's Motion to Dismiss Case.
+Unless the court directs otherwise, a hearing is not required. - (b) Debtor's Motion to Dismiss Case.
 A debtor may request an order dismissing a chapter 13 case, not previously converted from another chapter, by filing and serving on the trustee and United States Trustee a motion substantially conforming to the local form (Debtor's Motion to Dismiss Chapter 13 Case).
-Unless the court directs otherwise, a hearing is not required.

-(c) Debtor's Motion to Approve Sale of Property.
-A chapter 13 debtor may request an order approving a sale of property by filing and serving on the trustee, the United States Trustee, and all parties claiming an interest in the subject property, a motion and notice substantially conforming to the local form (Debtor's Motion to Approve Sale in Chapter 13 Case), in accordance with LBR 9013-1(c).
-The motion must include a report as to the status of title and liens for the subject property.
-The motion may include a request for approval of any compensation to be paid to the debtor's attorney for services related to the motion and payment of a commission or other fees to a sales agent, auctioneer, or other professional for services performed in connection with the sale, if (i) the amount requested does not exceed the applicable amount under the Chapter 13 Attorney Fee Guidelines, and (ii) the amount distributable to unsecured creditors.
+Unless the court directs otherwise, a hearing is not required. - (c) Debtor's Motion to Approve Sale of Property.
+A chapter 13 debtor may request an order approving a sale of property by filing a motion substantially conforming to the local form (Debtor's Motion to Approve Sale in Chapter 13 Case), in accordance with LBR 9013-1(c), and serving it on the trustee, the United States Trustee, any party claiming an interest in the subject property, and all parties entitled to notice under Bankruptcy Rule 2002 (Bankruptcy Rule 2002(h) applies).
+The motion must include a report as to the status of title and liens for the subject property. - (d) Debtor's Motion to Obtain Credit or Incur Debt. - (1) Form of Motion.
+A chapter 13 debtor may request an order authorizing the debtor to obtain credit or incur debt by filing a motion substantially conforming to the local form (Debtor's Motion to Incur Debt). - (2) Notice.
+The court may consider the request without notice to creditors if: - (A) the collateral for the new debt is property that vested in the debtor upon plan confirmation or otherwise is not property of the estate; - (B) the loan proceeds will be used to satisfy all remaining payments to the trustee due under the plan; - (C) where a separate application for compensation will be made, any compensation for services of the debtor's attorney related to the motion will be paid into a client trust account, pending further court approval; and - (D) the trustee's approval is evidenced by the trustee's signature on the motion or proposed order. - (3) Plan Modification.

-(d) Debtor's Motion to Obtain Credit or Incur Debt.

-(1) Form of Motion.
-A chapter 13 debtor may request an order authorizing the debtor to obtain credit or incur debt by filing a motion substantially conforming to the local form (Debtor's Motion to Incur Debt).
-The motion may include a request for approval of any compensation to be paid to the debtor's attorney for services related to the motion if (i) the amount requested does not exceed the applicable amount under the Chapter 13 Attorney Fee Guidelines, and (ii) the compensation will be paid directly from the proceeds of the loan and will not diminish the amount distributable to unsecured creditors.

-(2) Notice.
-The court may consider the request without notice to creditors if:

-(A) the collateral for the new debt is property that vested in the debtor upon plan confirmation or otherwise is not property of the estate;

-(B) the loan proceeds will be used to satisfy all remaining payments to the trustee due under the plan;

-(C) where a separate application for compensation will be made, any compensation for services of the debtor's attorney related to the motion will be paid into a client trust account, pending further court approval; and

-(D) the trustee's approval is evidenced by the trustee's signature on the motion or proposed order.

-(3) Plan Modification.
 A debtor is not required to file a separate motion to modify confirmed plan if:

-(A) the sale or loan proceeds will be used to complete all remaining payments due under the confirmed plan; and

-(B) plan modification is limited to the acceleration of such payments.
+- (A) the sale or loan proceeds will be used to complete all remaining payments due under the confirmed plan; and - (B) plan modification is limited to the acceleration of such payments.